A delicious, nutritious and satisfying dish!

 - Stir as the mixture begins to bubble then reduce heat to low.
 It will thicken.
 Taste the sauce and add salt and pepper to taste.
 Add additional brown sugar, chili sauce, or water as needed to adjust to suit your preferences.
 You want a sauce that is about the consistency of gravy.

-- While sauce finishes cooking, heat remaining 1 tablespoon of oil in a fresh, medium-sized skillet over medium heat.
+- While sauce finishes cooking, heat remaining 1 tablespoon of oil in a clean, medium-sized skillet placed over medium heat.
 Add chopped cabbage and quickly sauté, stirring, for 2 – 3 minutes until cabbage is just beginning to soften.
 Remove from heat.

 - NOTE: If you prefer, you can leave the cabbage raw for your rice bowl.

-- To assemble, take two broad, shallow bowls (the ones called ‘soup plates’ are ideal).
-Put half of the cooked brown rice in the bottom of each one.
+- To assemble, take two broad, shallow bowls and put half of the cooked brown rice in the bottom of each one.
 Put the cabbage (raw or cooked) into the bowls as the next layer.
 Top with the sweet and sour pork/tofu and peppers, dividing the sauce equally between the bowls.
 Garnish with chopped green onion and a big lime wedge to squeeze over the dish.